Migrate WordPress website from DreamHost to Cloudways

 Go to the WordPress backend of the new site (the one that runs on the Cloudways web server).
 Use the username and password that you used beforehand at DreamHost (the user credentials got migrated as well).

-Change the WordPress Address and Site Address URL in your WordPress backend
+links in the WordPress Address (URL) and the Site Address (URL).

 define( 'WP_HOME', 'https://example.com' );